yingko123/stock-analysis/README.md

 <br/>

-### 2. Refactoring Subroutine
+### 2. Refactoring Subroutines
-Using the indexed variable framework, I was able to breakdown a nested loop into three simple loops.
-This improved the run time of the overall tasks by over 5 folds from over 1 second to roughly 200 milliseconds
+Using the indexed variable framework, I was able to break down a nested loop into three simple loops.
+This improved the run time of the overall tasks by over 5 folds from over 1 second to roughly 200 milliseconds.

 <br/>